Frequently Asked Questions

 Enablement: Tools, teams, and processes for success

 Essential Tools and Infrastructure: Your foundation starts with an incident management platform that supports custom fields and workflow automation.
 Popular options like PagerDuty, Opsgenie, or ServiceNow all work, but ensure yours can enforce required fields and timestamp validation.
-You'll also need a data pipeline to extract incident data and calculate statistics—whether that's a custom script, a BI tool like Looker, or a platform like Faros AI that handles these patterns automatically.
+You'll also need a data pipeline to extract incident data and calculate statistics—whether that's a custom script, a BI tool like Looker, or a platform like Faros that handles these patterns automatically.
 Finally, establish a centralized dashboard accessible to all stakeholders, not buried in engineering-only tools.

 Team Roles and Ownership: Success requires clear accountability.
 Designate an MTTR champion—typically a senior SRE or engineering manager—who owns metric definitions, validates data quality, and drives process adoption.
 This person isn't responsible for every incident, but they are responsible for ensuring consistent measurement.
 Incident commanders need training on the new timestamp requirements and labeling taxonomy.
 Team leads must enforce labeling discipline during weekly incident reviews.
 Leadership should receive monthly metric reviews focusing on trends and action items, not just numbers.